ajay-menon-iitkgp/OET_Sys-MoDEL/README.md

 Publications on the development of the OET are:

 - A. Menon, A. S. Haider, and K. Bubbar.
 "On Implementing Cummins Equation to Represent Accurate Wave Radiation Forces in Modelica." in *Proceedings of the 42nd International Conference on Offshore Mechanics and Arctic Engineering*, OMAE 2023, Melbourne, Australia, 2023.
 - A. Menon, A. S. Haider, and K. Bubbar.
-"Advancing the Modelica Ocean Engineering Toolbox with the Capability to Generate Accurate Wave Excitation Forces."
-[ACCEPTED] *43rd International Conference on Offshore Mechanics and Arctic Engineering*, OMAE 2024, Singapore, 2024.
+"Advancing the Modelica Ocean Engineering Toolbox with the Capability to Generate Accurate Wave Excitation Forces." in *Proceedings of the 43rd International Conference on Offshore Mechanics and Arctic Engineering*, OMAE 2024, Singapore, 2024.